Zosimus aeneus: Description

 Zosimus aeneus reaches a size of 60 × 90 mm.
 It is "a well known brightly coloured and strikingly patterned species": its carapace and legs (including the claws) are marked with a characteristic pattern of red or brown patches on a pale brown or cream background.
 The carapace is deeply grooved, and the walking legs have prominent crests.

-Distribution and ecology
+Distribution and habitat

 Zosimus aeneus is found across a large part of the Indo-Pacific, from South Africa to the Red Sea, and as far east as Japan, Australia and Hawaii.

 It lives on reef flats in the intertidal zone.